AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_web.md

 This page provides release notes for the Agora Chat Web SDK.

+## v1.0.7
+#### New features

+- Supports custom chat room attributes.
+- Adds the `onLog`  method to implement user log callbacks.
+- Adds the `needAffiliations` and ` needRole ` parameters in the `getJoinedGroups` method to allow you to get the number of members in a group and your own group role.

+#### Improvements

+- Split the SDK into several modules.
+- Added in-line comments.
+- Optimized the reconnection logic.

+#### Bugs fixed

+- An issue with compatibility with Internet Explorer.
+- The issue of lacking the longest validity period of token.

 ## v1.0.6

 v1.0.6 was released on August 26, 2022.